Other People's Money: Beyond business stereotypes

 Then Larry comes on and, by any rational judgment, destroys his sentimental arguments.
 He goes right into where a corporate executives real responsibilities lie, ie the shareholders who have trusted them with their money.
 By his way of thinking, Jorgenson does not own the company, he just runs it for other people.
 Therefore, Jorgenson has no right to indulge his nostalgia for a bygone era by mismanaging other people's money.

 It's as if you're having a nice wonderful life heading to it's pre-ordained nice conclusion- except that Mr. Potter has something to say in his own defense.
-He likes to joke about how much he enjoys playing with "other people's money", but he turns out to have very strong ideals.
+He likes to joke about how much he enjoys playing with "other people's money", but he turns out to have very strong ideals - and he's absolutely 100% right.
 Indeed, he will fulfill his responsibility to his own stockholders even though it means public villification, even at the expense of losing love.

 In the middle of all this, Larry finds himself madly in love with Jorgenson's step-daughter/lawyer.
 This major element of the film gives the entry way into some of the inevitably slightly more complicated realities behind the nice exteriors of a major publicly traded corporation.